Undergraduate Social Impact Core Course OfferingsRead more about the Social Impact Core at the Undergraduate College.

 Click here to learn about the learning objectives and unifying threads of the Social Impact Core Curriculum.

-This capstone course facilitates student development of a personal sense of business professionalism and leadership.
-Students consider how individuals should behave in ambiguous situations, balancing self-interests and those of the firm within the larger context of society, ethics, and law.
-The course builds on content discussed throughout the core while introducing new themes pertinent to students about to enter the workforce including the economic and ethical aspects of acting as a business professional and several models, or approaches, to leadership.
+This capstone undergraduate course fosters the development of professional judgment in business.
+Students consider how to behave in challenging professional situations, balancing self-interests and those of the firm within the larger context of society, ethics, and law.
+The course builds on content discussed throughout the social impact core while introducing new themes pertinent to students about to enter the workforce, including the economic and ethical aspects of acting as a business professional, and several approaches, to leadership.